fire-helper/slides/csi106_1/transcript.md

 This is a French or Spanish word, meaning "free from difficulty and obstacles".

-When we say software is *libre*, we mean that software does not restrict or mistreat the user in any way.
+When we say software is *libre*, we mean that software **does not restrict** or **mistreat** the user in any way.

 (Stress this part below, it's important)

 Do note however, that libre software ***DOES NOT*** automatically make it gratis.

-Libre software ***can*** be paid, as long as they follow the 4 freedoms of free software.
+Libre software ***can*** be paid, as long as they follow **the 4 freedoms** of free software.

 ("Four freedoms" slide)

-The [Free Software Foundation](https://fsf.org), the pioneer of the Free Software Movement, has established the 4 core freedoms:
+The [Free Software Foundation](https://fsf.org), the pioneer of the Free Software Movement, has established the *4 core freedoms*:
 - The freedom to run software as you wish, without restrictions
 - The freedom to study, analyze, change, modify software, without restrictions
 - The freedom to redistribute copies of software, without restrictions
 - The freedom to distribute modified versions of software, without restrictions

-If a piece of software satisfies these 4 freedoms, they are libre.
+If a piece of software satisfies these 4 freedoms, they are *libre*.

-So, Free software can be paid, can cost money, as long as they can satisfy these freedoms.
+Ok so now you all know what is free software?
+Free software can be paid, can cost money, as long as they can satisfy these freedoms.

 # PART 2